Life As a Securities, Commodities, and Financial Services Sales Agent

 The states with the most job growth for Securities, Commodities, & Financial Services Sales Agent are Arizona, Utah, and Iowa.
 Watch out if you plan on working in Massachusetts, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.

-The salary for Securities, Commodities, and Financial Services Sales Agents ranges between about $34,360 and $208,000 a year.
+The average yearly salary of a Securities, Commodities, & Financial Services Sales Agent ranges between $34,360 and $208,000.

 Securities, Commodities, and Financial Services Sales Agents who work in New York, South Dakota, or Connecticut, make the highest salaries.